revel/revel/manual/deployment.md

     $ tar xzvf app.tar.gz
 	$ bash run.sh

-Presently there is no explicit cross-compilation support, so this only works if you develop and deploy to the same architecture, or if you configure your go installation to build to the desired architecture by default.
+This only works if you develop and deploy to the same architecture, or if you configure your go installation to build to the desired architecture by default.
+See below for cross-compilation support.

 ### Incremental deployment